← Back to research

 Ultra-Lightweight678 KB binary, ~1 MB peak RAM — smallest in the OpenClaw family

-Instant Startup<2 ms cold start, even on slow 0.8 GHz edge hardware
+Instant Startup<2 ms cold start on Apple Silicon, <8 ms on 0.8 GHz edge hardware

 Pluggable EverythingVtable interfaces for providers, channels, memory, tools, sandboxes